Mining Attribute Subspaces for Efficient Fine-tuning of 3D Foundation Models: Experimental Evaluation

 \section{Experimental Evaluation}

 We adopt VGGT~\cite{DBLP:conf/cvpr/WangCKV0N25} as our base model.
 We first conducted 2D face anti-spoofing experiments to validate the effectiveness of the extracted subspaces.
-To evaluate generalization, we further conducted clothed human reconstruction experiments, demonstrating that subspaces extracted from synthetic data are generalizable to real data.
+To evaluate generalization, we further conducted clothed human reconstruction experiments, demonstrating that subspaces extracted from synthetic data can generalize to real-world data.
+Finally, we evaluated our method on transparent object reconstruction, showing that the learned subspaces remain effective even under challenging settings with complex materials and limited training data.

 \textbf{Baselines.} We compare our subspace-based fine-tuning strategy with full fine-tuning, and several representative PEFT methods, including LoRA~\cite{DBLP:conf/iclr/HuSWALWWC22} and PiSSA~\cite{meng2024pissa}.
 For prediction, we use the depth head instead of the point head.
 During fine-tuning, we freeze the DINO encoder and maintain the same number of training steps across all experiments, employing a two-stage learning rate scheduler that combines linear and cosine decay.